LIKE THE MAGI, WE SEEK THE KING OF KINGS WITH ALL OUR HEARTS

 “The star they had seen when it rose went ahead of them until it stopped over the place where the Child was.
 When they saw the star, they were overjoyed.”
 Matthew 2:9-10

-“Then they opened their treasures and presented Him with gifts of gold, frankincense and myrrh.”
+“They opened their treasures and presented Him with gifts of gold, frankincense and myrrh.”
 Matthew 2:11

 Frankincense is a gift for deity.
 It was a key component of the holy incense in early Hebrew worship.
 The priests burned it in the Tabernacle before the Ark of the Covenant and in the Temple of Solomon in Jerusalem.
 The incense symbolized the prayers of the people rising up to God’s throne.
 Priests acted as intermediaries between the people and God.
 The gift of frankincense honors Jesus as our eternal High Priest and Intercessor before the Father.